giovanniboscu/continuous-section-field/docs/aes/nrel_case/validation_comparison_summary_all_b.md

 The CSV file is the reference source for the numerical values.

 The relative-error columns are reported in percent and are computed as `100 * (OpenSees - reference) / reference`.
+The analytical reference is obtained by Simpson integration over 2001 axial points.
 In the undegraded case, the torsional response stabilizes rapidly: beyond approximately 8–12 beam elements, further axial refinement produces only negligible variation in `Rz`.
-The remaining offset relative to the independent analytical reference stays very small, of order `10^-3 %` (specifically ≈ `3.4×10^-3 %`); therefore, it is not interpreted here as a dominant mesh-convergence effect.
-The analytical reference is obtained by Simpson integration over 2001 axial points.
+The remaining offset relative to the independent analytical reference stays very small, of order `10^-3 %` (specifically ≈ `3.4×10^-3 %`), and is mainly attributed to the difference between the torsional constant used in the analytical reference and the torsional constant transferred by the CSF/OpenSees workflow.
+The analytical reference uses the exact polar torsional constant of a circular annulus, `J = π/2 (Ro^4 - Ri^4)`, whereas the CSF `@cell` model uses the thin-walled closed-cell Saint-Venant approximation `J_sv_cell`.

 ## Generate the comparison report